SvenSerneels/sprm/README.md

 Plotting functionality
 ======================

-The file prm_plot.py contains a set of plot functions based on Matplotlib.
-The class sprmplot contains plots for sprm objects, wheras the class sprmplotcv contains a plot for cross-validation.
+The file sprm.py also contains a set of plot functions based on Matplotlib.
+The class plot contains plots for sprm objects, wheras the class plot_cv contains a plot for cross-validation.

 Dependencies
 ------------